SynixeContractors/Documents/organization/constitution.md

 2. A count of all members of the organization shall be taken.
 3. A financial report will be presented by a Staff Member.
 4. Tabled proposals, unresolved discussions, or nominations from the previous meeting will be presented.
-5. Members can announce a proposal or constitutional amendment.
-6. Nominations can be announced.
+5. Members will present their proposals.

 Once a proposal or constitutional amendment is announced

-1. The text of the proposal is to be drafted or presented.
+1. The text of the proposal is to presented.
 2. A break of a duration of no less than 2 minutes is to be taken.
 Members can request a maximum of 2 additional 2 minute periods up to a maximum break duration of 20 minutes.
 3. The organization will discuss the proposal.
 Any member can request a single uninterrupted period of 2 minutes to talk.
-4. All non-Junior Members of the community will vote on the proposal.
+4. Members of the community will vote on the proposal.

 ### 4.5 - Proposals

-A majority vote of all present non-Junior members is required to pass any proposal.
+A majority vote of all present Members is required to pass any proposal.
 The proposal takes effect after receiving approval from all Staff Members, or after a period of 14 days.

 - Any member absent will not be counted in the vote.
 - Any member can abstain from voting and will not be counted.